hdais/unbound-bloomfilter/README.md

-  This implements a mitigation of random subdomain attack against DNS resolver using bloomfilter.
+  This patch implements a mitigation of random subdomain attack against DNS resolver using bloomfilter.

   When DNS resolver operators suffers from random subdomain attack